ACCELab-UofT/JoltEd-Chrome-Extension/README.md

 <!-- LICENSE -->
 ## Getting Started
-To start, open up a terminal or a command prompt and navigate to the ```server``` directory of this project.
-Once you are there, type the following command:
+Navigate to the ```server``` directory of this project and install the dependencies if you don't have them already:
    ```sh
    pip install -r requirements.txt
    ```
 Then, on Chrome, navigate to ```chrome://extensions``` and press the load unpacked button in the top left.
 Navigate to this project folder and select it.
 The extension should now be added to your list of Chrome extensions.
+Pin it to see it in the top right of Chrome (little red circle favicon).

-Before being able to transform any online content, we need to start the backend server.
-Go back to the ```server``` directory of this project from any terminal and type this to get the sever started:
+Go back to the ```server``` directory of this project from any terminal and start the server:
    ```sh
    python3 app.py
    ```

+Inspect the popup window to see the console outputs of text received and the responses from Open AI. **Inspect the popup, and then highlight text (see known issues)**

-## Known Issues
+## Known Issues / Next Steps
+* The popup window must be open as the "receiving end" to receive highlighted text from the content.js file.
+Users can't open the popup and then highlight text because Chrome forces extension popups to close when something else is clicked.
+  * We get around this during development by always having the dev tool window open for the popup (it doesn't close when it is being inspected) and then highlighting text and interacting w/ the extension.
+* The app.py file sometimes needs to be run with ```uvicorn app:app --host 0.0.0.0 --port 8000 --reload``` to get the server started.
+* Next step -> change text directly on webpage with transformed text.

+## How it works
+* The content.js file is the content script that runs in the context of the webpage and has access to the webpage DOM.
+Its job is to get the user’s currently highlighted text and send it to background.js.
+* The popup.js file takes the responses from the HTML form you see in the popup, constructs a prompt, and makes the request to the backend to transform the text + receives the response (just logs it out to console for now).
+* The background.js script is active and running as long as the browser is open and the extension is enabled.
+It acts as the intermediary between the content.js file and popup.js file (so highlighted text can be sent to popup.js)